 More offerings and detailed information on the restaurants and individual tour details are available on their website linked below as they are subject to periodic change.

-This is another tour company with a 5 star Google review with previous patrons raving about experiences with the various hosts and their knowledge and friendliness.
+This is another tour company with a 5 star review set.
+Previous foodies rave about their experiences with the various hosts and call out their knowledge and friendliness.

 If you’re thinking about signing up for one, and you can do so here